 Most wire bras are best when washed and dried back to the original fitting.
 So make sure you get one good bra (go for a fitting in your local bra shop at home, it is amazing!) that you can wear for a couple days in a row.
 Make sure to switch it out for the sports bra and wash/dry when possible.

 Get a good one!
 These are important especially for busty women on bumpy bus rides.
 It can definitely ruin your day if your puppies aren’t tied in properly — Speaking from experience here.
-Bras are so personal, I will leave the choice up to you.
+Bras are so personal, but I really like this one from PrAna.

 Merino Wool Thermals.
 We knew we would be in all types of weather, so we packed for it.
 We were in Mexico and it dipped below freezing!
 I wore the long sleeve under t-shirts which was a life saver.
 It is also great on cooler hikes in the mountains, Merino wool like these wick sweat away and keep you hot or cool.
 I also, praise this outfit aka Ninja Suit for cold night sleeps in places that have concrete for walls.
 I went for the 200, it is a light weight fabric, and the bottoms are great for wearing under pants.